Python-Test-Engineer/conf42-ai-agents/NOTES.md

 We can see this in `01_openai_api_with_requests_with_prompt.ipynb` where we pass a system prompt and then a propmt to create this endpoint, specifying how we want the data returned.

-For instructional purposes, I have wrapped the JOSN schema in pipes to ensure extraction.
+For instructional purposes, I have wrapped the JSON schema in pipes to help with extraction.
 We will look at the issue of Structured Output later, but for now I will use this.
+Structured Ouput is a very critical aspect of AI Agents as this enables effective chaining from one AI Agent to another.

 This is effectively a new route for the API, but instead of it being coded on the server side by someone, it is coded on the client side, sent with the payload AND the code is NATURAL LANGUAGE.

 In the early days of ChatGPT, *prompt engineering* was often demoed as hacks or tricks.
 Nowdays, it seems far more structured and different LLMs use different schemas.

+We can think of it as pseudo-code which we may write whilst developing an app.

 (Examples...)